pytest-dev/pytest/doc/en/reference.rst

    Note that ``unittest.TestCase`` derived classes are always collected regardless of this option, as ``unittest``'s own collection framework is used to collect those tests.

+.. confval:: python_files

+   One or more Glob-style file patterns determining which python files are considered as test modules.
+By default, pytest will consider any file matching with ``test_*.py`` and ``*_test.py`` globs as a test module.

 .. confval:: python_functions